-When we decided to sell our house and live in an RV fulltime, the responses we got from family and friends fell into two very different and distinct categories:
+When we decided to sell our house and live in an RV fulltime, the responses we got from family and friends fell into 2 very different and distinct categories:

 - The “Oh, I wish I could go with you” jealousy response.